GorokhovSemyon/GorokhovSemyon/README.md

 I am a Python/C++ ML Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - :dart: I’m currently learning Python / SQL / Algorithms / ML

-- :telescope: I'm interested in backend programming, ML and BigData
+- :telescope: I'm interested in ML, LLM and BigData

 - :mailbox: You can get me through telegram or yandex mail, links to which are in the profile header